logto-io/docs/docs/sdk/web/dotnet-mvc/_add_authentication.md

-Open `Startup.cs` (or `Program.cs`) and add the following code to register Logto authentication middleware:
+Open `Startup.cs` (or `Program.cs`) and add the following code to register Logto authentication services:

 ```csharp
 using Logto.AspNetCore.Authentication;